PaddlePaddle/docs/doc/paddle/guides/dygraph_to_static/input_spec_en.rst

 2.2 Call to_static directly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the user wants to train model in dygraph mode and only expects to save the inference model after training with specified the signature information.
+If we want to train model in dygraph mode and only expect to save the inference model after training with specified the signature information.
 We can call ``to_static`` function directly while saving the model.
 See example as follows:

 .. code-block:: python